ICA-EGAD/RiC-O/docs/examples.md

 You can find them [there](https://github.com/ICA-EGAD/RiC-O/tree/master/examples).

-For now, they consist of **existing, "real world", archival metadata sets (all of them being EAD and EAC-CPF files), and their RDF/RiC-O version**.
+For now, they consist of **existing, "real world", archival metadata sets (all of them being EAD, EAC-CPF or METS files), and their RDF/RiC-O version**.
 All have been prepared by ICA EGAD.

 They come along with: